EDWIN JIMENEZ: Geometry

 One thing led to another and he moved into sport, lifestyle and portrait photography, shooting for clients such as the Weather Channel, Adidas, Oxygen Network, VH1, or Sony Music.

-When he’s not traveling for jobs, he coaches baseball to kids and teens and pursues personal photographic projects, like his B&W series of New York architecture presented here.
+When he’s not traveling for jobs, he coaches baseball to kids and teens and pursues personal photographic projects, like this cityscape photography series presented here, which celebrates New York architecture in all its diversity and imposing beauty.